 A detailed nonlinear analysis allowed us to devise an exoskeleton approach that strengthened the building's existing structure while limiting the need for interior alterations and the subsequent costly repair of finishes.

 Our targeted retrofit design was estimated at $4.2M, reducing the estimated retrofit cost by roughly 75% and leaving remaining funds available for other building upgrades.

-Mount Zion Housing at 2130 Post Street is University of California, San Francisco’s newest facility providing faculty with below market rate housing.
+Mount Zion is University of California, San Francisco’s newest facility providing faculty with below market rate housing.
 Constructed in 1968, the seven-story concrete building was generously gifted to the University to help lure talented faculty.
 While the building had undergone significant interior renovations in 2012, the structure did not meet the University of California’s rigorous seismic standards.

 Prior to engaging Tipping, a previous retrofit scheme commissioned by the University required the removal and replacement of all windows to allow exterior captured columns to be wrapped with Fiber Reinforced Polymer (FRP) for shear strengthening.
 This scheme was estimated at $17 million, far above the University’s budget for the project.
 The new project team was charged with finding a more cost-efficient approach to strengthening this new University asset.

 A targeted retrofit